Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Introduction

-We introduce the Walsh-Hadamard Neural Operator (WHNO), which replaces the Fourier transform with the Walsh-Hadamard transform \cite{fine1949walsh}, a spectral decomposition using rectangular wave basis functions naturally suited for piecewise constant fields.
-WHNO represents step discontinuities exactly without oscillatory artifacts, enabling aggressive spectral compression.
-Critically, we discover that weighted ensemble combinations of WHNO and FNO achieve 35\% error reduction compared to WHNO alone (and 49--51\% compared to FNO alone), demonstrating systematic complementarity: WHNO excels at sharp interfaces whilst FNO captures smooth features, and their principled combination substantially outperforms either individual model.
+Building on this rationale, we introduce the Walsh-Hadamard Neural Operator (WHNO), which replaces the Fourier transforms in FNOs with the Walsh-Hadamard transform, a spectral decomposition suited to discontinuous fields.
+WHNOs represent step discontinuities exactly, without oscillatory artefacts.
+We also study weighted ensemble combinations of WHNO and FNO.
+With weights $w^*$ fitted by five-fold cross-validation, the ensemble has lower mean-squared error than either WHNO or FNO alone on both heat conduction and the Burgers equation.
+The cross-validated $w^*$ retains a substantial FNO contribution on both problems, indicating that the two bases capture different aspects of discontinuous solutions: WHNO at sharp interfaces and FNO at smooth regions between them.

-Our work provides several contributions.
-We introduce the WHNO architecture, which uses Walsh-Hadamard spectral processing and learnable spectral weights to transform low-sequency coefficients, capturing global dependencies.
-We validate WHNO on three distinct problems involving discontinuities: Darcy flow with binary permeability, heat conduction with discontinuous thermal conductivity, and the 2D Burgers equation with discontinuous initial conditions.
-These cases cover elliptic, parabolic, and hyperbolic types.
-We conduct controlled comparisons demonstrating WHNO's superior preservation of sharp solution features at material interfaces (24--38\% error reduction versus FNO under identical conditions).
-We also introduce an ensemble optimisation framework to find optimal weighted combinations.
-This method achieved a consistent 35\% MSE reduction across both the heat conduction and Burgers equation tests, establishing that Walsh-Hadamard and Fourier representations could be seen as complementary rather than competitive.